Elpidio Quirino: Korean War

 On June 25, 1950, the world was astonished to hear the North Korean aggression against the independent South Korea.
 The United Nations immediately took up this challenge to the security of this part of the world.
-Carlos P. Romulo soon stood out as the most effective spokesman for the South Korean cause.
+Carlos Romulo soon stood out as the most effective spokesman for the South Korean cause.
 On behalf of the government, Romulo offered to send a Philippine military contingent to be under the overall command of General Douglas MacArthur, who had been named United Nations supreme commander for the punitive expedition.
 The Philippines, thus, became the first country to join the United States in the offer of military assistance to beleaguered South Korea.

 President Quirino took the necessary steps to make the Philippine offer.
 On a purely voluntary basis, the first contingent – the Tenth Battalion Combat Team – was formed under Colonel Azurin, and dispatched to Korea, where its members quickly won much renown for their military skill and bravery.
 The name of Captain Jose Artiaga, Jr., heroically killed in action, stands out as a symbol of the country's contribution to the cause of freedom outside native shores.
 Other Philippine Combat Teams successively replaced the first contingent sent, and they all built a name for discipline, tenacity, and courage, until the armistice that brought the conflict to a halt.

 Quirino-Foster Agreement

 By the time of the creation of the Integrity Board, the Bell Mission, led by American banker Daniel W. Bell and composed of five members with a staff of twenty workers, following their period of stay in the Philippines, beginning in July 1950, finally submitted its report on October of the same year.
 The report made several proposals, most noteworthy, of which were that the United States on, President Quirino gamely and patriotically, took in the recommendations and sought to implement them.
 Thus, in November 1950, President Quirino and William Chapman Foster, representing the United States government, signed an agreement by virtue of which the former pledged to obtain the necessary Philippine legislation, in keeping with the Bell Mission Report, while envoy Foster promised the necessary by the same report.

+The agreement also called for renegotiating the Bell Trade Agreement and signing a Treaty of Friendship, Commerce, and Navigation for the U.S. recognition of the Philippines’ independence.
+Senator Claro M. Recto labeled this a “mendicant foreign policy” since it allowed U.S. advisors into government offices, leading to official American intervention in the country's government and economy.

 However, much as he tried to become a good president, Quirino failed to win the people's affection.
 Several factors caused the unpopularity of his administration, namely: